Myocarditis and COVID-19 Vaccines: The Latest News for Parents

 “As a cardiologist, I am much less concerned about a very rare and usually self-resolving vaccine reaction than I am about COVID-19 and how it can impact our kids,” says Dr. Su.
 “The benefits of the vaccine far outweigh the risks.”

-Dr. Neely adds that 3.8 billion doses of various COVID-19 vaccines have been given to people around the world so far.
+Dr. Su notes that in the past year, COVID has been among the top 10 causes of death among children ages 5-11, and was linked to 40% of all myocarditis cases in kids.
+In contrast, Dr. Mohandas says that only 4 cases of myocarditis were reported per million doses administered in this age group.
+Clinical trials in children 5-11 years have found the vaccine to be more than 90% effective in preventing severe COVID-19 infection.
+Dr. Neely adds that over 11 billion doses of various COVID-19 vaccines have been given around the world so far.
 “With any therapy or medicine, there will always be rare events,” he says.
 “But these vaccines are among the safest and most effective ever developed.
 We have a lot of data now to show that.”

 But aren’t kids and teens less likely to get severe illness from COVID-19?

 Yes, but it’s not that simple.
-Adolescents and young adults who get COVID-19 can go on to develop long COVID—with persistent, sometimes debilitating symptoms.
+Adolescents and young adults who get COVID-19 can go on to develop sequelae like MIS-C or long COVID even if the initial illness was mild or asymptomatic.
 And contrary to popular belief, children and adolescents unfortunately can and do get hospitalized for COVID-19 (although not as often as adults)—and some have died.

 What if I still have questions or concerns?